lunchpaillola/pailkit/README.md

 ### 🚧 Status

 Work in progress.
 Expect experiments, iteration, and plenty of learning in public.
+If you want to try it out, send a request for access (**PailKit API key**) and we’ll get you set up: [grab an API key](mailto:help@lunchpaillabs.com?subject=PailKit%20API%20Key%20Request).

 ---